 For offline perception tasks like data augmentation, the system would use large models, which require a lot of training resources and more distributed jobs, more GPUs per worker, and more workers.
 Simpler automation jobs may be able to train on a single machine or a single GPU.

-The team’s workloads are very scalable because they will often start development on a developer’s machine to make sure the code works, but then very quickly switch to running that on the cloud and scale it up as the data set grows.
+On top of that, their workloads are very scalable because they will often start development on a developer’s machine to ensure the code works but then very quickly switch to running that on the cloud and scale it up as the data set grows.